 What is a College Application “Spike”?

-Colleges don't always want a group of "jack-of-all trades" type students.
-They often look for specific roles to be filled in their student bodies, like an oboe player for the orchestra or the next leader of the Black Student Association.
-A spike will demonstrate which role you can fill.
+Colleges aren't always on the lookout for "jack-of-all trades" kind of students.
+They frequently search for students who can fill particular roles in their community, such as an oboe player for the orchestra or the upcoming leader of the Black Student Association.
+Having a spike shows the role you're capable of filling.

 Although well-rounded students have a more difficult time standing out, that doesn't mean you should change yourself to match what you think colleges want; rather, develop smaller spikes of interests.
 Trying to insincerely create one specific talent or interest will ruin your application and make the process miserable for you.